 To be able to reduce the electromagnetic interference, electromagnetic shielding is required for some of these communication devices.
 This RFI shielding gives communications equipment compatibility composite shielding materials.

 Electromagnetic interference can be harmful to the sensitive electronic components in military equipment and applications.
-To protect this equipment essential to the military, navy or air force, crucial safety measures must be taken into account such as electromagnetic shielding and other EMI mitigation techniques.
+To protect this equipment essential to the military, navy or air force, crucial safety measures must be considered, such as electromagnetic shielding and other EMI mitigation techniques.

 The breakthrough in technology has given rise to various equipment and devices that nearly all people worldwide use every day.
 It includes information technology equipment such as computers and peripherals, printers and monitors, among others that may impact on human health.
 This is due to the electromagnetic radiation emitted by these devices when operated.